annebrown/content-data/content/1.frameworks/mkdocs/index.md

 MkDocs and its [add-ons](../mkdocs/add-ons/index.md), provide a framework for deploying documention-based static sites.

 MkDocs is quick to learn and deploy.
-It's specific focus and design make it suitable for a customizable, rapid, efficient and SSG.
-While it doesn't require as much coding knowledge as some other framweorks, it also offers less control over the design and layout.
+It's specific focus and design make it suitable for a customizable, fast, and efficient SSG.
+While it doesn't require as much coding knowledge as some other framweorks, tradeoffs include less control over design and layout.

 ::alert{type="warning" icon="exclamation-circle"}
 Your warning message goes here.